-When you use Data Transmission Service (DTS) to migrate or synchronize data to a Kafka cluster, you can select the format in which data records are stored.
-This topic describes the definition of the data formats to facilitate your data parsing.
+When you use Data Transmission Service (DTS) to migrate or synchronize data to a Kafka cluster, you can specify the format in which data is stored in the Kafka cluster.
+This topic describes the formats that you can use to store data in a Kafka cluster.
+You can parse data based on the definition of these data formats.

 Data formats

-DTS allows you to store data into a Kafka cluster in the following formats:
+DTS allows you to store data into a Kafka cluster in one of the following formats:

-- DTS Avro: A data serialization format into which data structures or objects can be converted.
+• DTS Avro: a data serialization format into which data structures or objects can be converted to facilitate storage and transmission.

-- Shareplex JSON: The format in which the data read from the source database by using the data replication software SharePlex is stored.
+• Shareplex Json: the format in which the data read from a source database by using the data replication software SharePlex is stored.

-- Canal JSON: The format in which data is stored in a Kafka cluster after Canal parses the logs about the incremental data of the source database and transmits the incremental data to a Kafka cluster.
+• Canal Json: the format in which data is stored in a Kafka cluster after Canal parses the logs about the incremental data of the source database and transmits the incremental data to the Kafka cluster.

 DTS Avro